 I always try to think of something someone else might have watched which compares well to the movie I am reviewing and as I watched the TV movie/ TV mini-series "Valentine's Kiss" I kept think of the BBC series "Doctor Foster".
-They are by no means identical but with Valentine discovering her seemingly perfect marriage is in ruins and the discovery that her estranged husband is a love rat it has some similarities and with it being a British production it has the same sort of feel.
+They are by no means identical but with Valentine discovering her seemingly perfect marriage is in ruins and her estranged husband is a love rat "Valentine's Kiss" has some similarities.
+And with it being a British production it has the same sort of British drama feel.

-But whilst I kind of enjoyed "Doctor Foster" I can't say that "Valentine's Kiss" achieved the same and I found this an emotionally cold and frankly shallow experience which felt like it was made on a budget causing it to feel rushed.
+But whilst I kind of enjoyed "Doctor Foster" I can't say that "Valentine's Kiss" achieved the same and I found this an emotionally cold and frankly shallow experience which felt like it was made on a limited budget leading to it feeling rushed.
 To put it simply no matter who the actor was and no matter what line they were saying I never felt there was any depth to their words and it was just an actor reciting their lines rather than playing a part.
 It is why I have a feeling that financial and time restrictions meant that those involved didn't get the time to hone their characters or really craft the scenes.

-What this all boils down to is that whilst "Valentine's Kiss" has the look and the story to entertain the finished product doesn't achieve it due to it ending up feeling rushed and emotionless.
+What this all boils down to is that whilst "Valentine's Kiss" has the look and the story to entertain, but the finished product doesn't achieve it due to it ending up feeling rushed and emotionless.